 - Share/State how you are feeling and your ideas and suggestions.

 It will take time for this to become a natural way of conversing with your child and for your child to actively listen to you.
 As the parent, it will be helpful to model and practice active listening with your child.

-Life is busy, things need cleaning, children and their behavior need attending to.
+Life is busy, things need cleaning, and children and their behavior need attending to.
 In the midst of the craziness of life, we forget to have fun- we forget to play.
 Take time to have fun with your child(ren).
 It doesn’t have to be big and extravagant.
-Smile at them, make silly faces, plan for a short time each day to play a game, read a book, tell jokes, engage them in chores/cleaning with a silly game or goal.
-Activities throughout the day that can promote the fun can help reengage the relationship and helps to focus not on the problems at hand, but what you enjoy and love about your child.
+Smile at them, make silly faces, plan for a short time each day to play a game, read a book, tell jokes, and engage them in chores/cleaning with a silly game or goal.
+Activities throughout the day that can promote fun can help reengage the relationship and helps to focus not on the problems at hand, but what you enjoy and love about your child.